-A total of 107 participants had a primary outcome of symptomatic illness, with SARS-CoV-2 infection confirmed by molecular test or by the development of a compatible, COVID-19-related syndrome based on CDC criteria.
-Due to limited access to molecular diagnostic testing, confirmation of infection occurred for only 16 of the 107 participants (15%).
-There was no statistically significant difference between the incidences of a primary outcome in the hydroxychloroquine and placebo groups (11.8% vs. 14.3%, respectively; P = 0.35).
-There were more adverse events in the hydroxychloroquine group; mostly nausea, loose stools, and abdominal discomfort, with no serious adverse reactions or cardiac arrhythmias.8
+A total of 107 participants developed the primary outcome of symptomatic illness, confirmed either by a SARS-CoV-2 positive molecular test or, if testing was not available, by a compatible, COVID-19-related syndrome based on CDC criteria.
+Due to limited access to molecular diagnostic testing, SARS-CoV-2 infection was confirmed in only 16 of the 107 participants (15%).
+There was no statistically significant difference in the incidence of the primary outcome (symptomatic illness) between the hydroxychloroquine group and the placebo group (11.8% vs. 14.3%, respectively; P = 0.35).
+There were more adverse events in the hydroxychloroquine group; mostly nausea, loose stools, and abdominal discomfort; with no serious adverse reactions or cardiac arrhythmias.8